 Children will have these primary teeth during early childhood through the age of 12 to 13 years old.
 These teeth serve as ‘training wheels’ for the permanent teeth that are developing beneath them.
 The primary teeth in your child’s mouth are smaller in size and usually whiter in color than the permanent teeth.
 Although they eventually fall out to make room for permanent teeth.
 These primary teeth serve an important purpose and should be cared for the same way as the permanent adult teeth.
 If we can teach children how to care for these temporary teeth, they will be experts by the time the permanent teeth erupt.

-that primary teeth nearly always erupt from the gums in pairs?
-Although every Santa Cruz child is different, the majority of toddlers have all 20 of their primary teeth in place between their second and third birthdays.
-Usually, the central incisor teeth are the first to appear, followed by lateral incisors, first molars, canines, and second molars.
-Healthy primary teeth remain in place until age 6, when they begin falling out in an order similar to which they appeared.
+Did you know that primary teeth nearly always erupt from the gums in pairs?
+The 4 front teeth (2 upper central incisors and 2 lower central incisors) usually erupt first, between 6-12 months of age.
+The next 4 teeth to erupt are the lateral incisors, the teeth next to the central incisors.
+Then comes 4 first molars, 4 canines (the pointed teeth), and finally 4 second molars.
+Although every child is different, most toddlers have all 20 primary teeth in place between their second and third birthdays.
+Healthy primary front teeth remain in place until approximately age 6, when they begin falling out in an order similar to which they appeared.

 After the eruption of all the primary teeth, the mouth remains stable for about 3 years.
 Soon after your child turn 4 years old, the jaw and facial bones of your child begin to grow.
 This creates larger spaces between the primary teeth.
 This growth process provides the necessary space for the larger permanent teeth to emerge through the gums.

 At approximately age 6, your child will begin the excitement of losing their first tooth.
 As the new permanent teeth develop beneath the gums, they cause the root of the primary tooth to dissolve.
 This natural process allows the primary teeth to become loose and simply fall out.